RaghuveerRao/Effect-of-Overtime-on-Attrition/README.md

-# Causal effect on working overtime on employ attrition
+# Causal effect of working overtime on employ attrition

 Organizations are concerned about employees leaving them because employee turnover is expensive.
 A 2012 article by the Centre for American Progress has identified that the average cost of replacing an employee is 21% of their annual salary.
 This is estimated based on the cost of recruiting a new employee, his/her training, and the time it takes to bring him/her up to speed.
 In addition, the organization loses valuable knowledge that the employee had acquired during his/her tenure, the value of which is not estimable easily.